pkgw/website/content/2024/peeling-tool/index.md

 self-calibrate to obtain a direction-dependent (DD) calibration optimized for that one particular source.
-If that source is off in the sidelobes of your antennas, those calibration parameters might be very different than the DI calibration parameters, which are generally derived my pointing your telescope right at a calibrator.
+If that source is off in the sidelobes of your antennas, those calibration parameters might be very different than the DI calibration parameters, which are generally derived by pointing your telescope right at a calibrator.

 In this scenario, the emission from your science target(s) is still best